javalent/Javalents-Plugins/Calendarium/Settings.md

 By enabling the Display Event Previews option, events that are linked to notes will display a preview of the linked note.

 >[!warning] The core [Page Preview](https://help.obsidian.md/Plugins/Page+preview "Obsidian") plugin must be enabled for this feature to work.

-### Write event data to frontmatter

-When toggled, if a note is linked while an event is created, the frontmatter is written to that note.

->[!warning] This feature is currently disabled.

 ### Parse note titles for dates